Why Pretrained Classifiers Work So Well in Few-Shot Learning

 Class-distance normalized variance (CDNV)

-For two class-conditionals $Q_i$ and $Q_j$, define:
+For two classes $Q_i$ and $Q_j$, the paper's basic geometric quantity is

 The double generalization